danf425/InSpec_Local/README.md

     `cd webserver_test`
 2. Look at the structure of it through VSCode
     `code .`
-4. Show the kitchen yaml... the structure of chef.... and converge the kitchen instance.
+4. Show the kitchen yaml and explain how everything is functions.
+   Probably comment out the ubuntu line...
+Converge.
    `kitchen converge centos`
-5. Modify tests: `code test/integration/default/default_test.rb`
+5. Modify tests located in directory: `test/integration/default/default_test.rb` Explain the resources you are using... below are some examples:

 ```
 # is apache httpd installed?
 describe package('httpd') do